royderks/react-context-hooks-workshop/README.md

 5. The logic for the reviews can also be added to the `Context` for the hotels data, make the changes to also consume this information from `Detail.js`.
 Keep in mind that you only want to request the reviews for the hotel detail page that you currently have open.

+6. Everything we did so far is based on Hooks, so let's create a custom Hook.
+You can call this Hook `useHotelsContext` and use it instead of the built-in `useContext` Hook from React.

+7.